dipsankha001/Cost-sensitive-Learning-for-ML-models/README.md

 <br>5.We'll carry out different feature engineering steps for logistic regression and tree based models.For logistic regression we'll impute with the mean and add missing indicators.
 For tree based models we'll impute with an arbitrary number.
 <br> For logistic regression we'll do one hot encoding, for tree based models, we'll carry out ordinal encoding.
 <br>7.we'll pass class_weight as parameter into ML models
 <br>8.
-Worked on another approach with Meta Label
+Worked on another approach with Meta Label in another notebook